cedmandocdoc/agos/README.md

 Slice the received valeus by an amount, this works like `slice` method of array in JavaScript.

 - Arguments:
-  - `start` type number, amount indication when it will propagate.
+  - `start`: number that indicates when it will propagate.
 Negative number indicate that it will offset from end, meaning an amount from end will not be propagated.
-  - `end` type number, amount indication when it will propagate complete.
+  - `end` number that indicates when it will propagate complete.
 Negative number indicate that it will offset from end, meaning an amount from end will be propagated then completes.
 - Return: Stream

 ---